zaghloul2012/data_cleaning/README.md

 # Data Cleaning Script
-python script for cleaning and categorizing data scrapped from IMDB to be used in a model for movie recommendation system
+python script for cleaning and categorizing data scrapped from IMDB to be used in a model for movie recommendation system.
+After cleaning data, I added features part which contain all scrapped data from movie/series to be used in the model

 **Version: 1.0.0**